syncfusion-content/xamarin-docs/Xamarin/SfButton/Customization.md

 ## FontAttributes

-The [`FontAttributes`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Buttons.XForms~Syncfusion.XForms.Buttons.SfButton~FontAttributes.html) property is used to customize the font style of the text in SfButton.
+The [`FontAttributes`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Buttons.XForms~Syncfusion.XForms.Buttons.SfButton~FontAttributes.html) property is used to customize the font style of text in SfButton.

 {% tabs %}
 {% highlight xaml %}